Skip to main content

 Select events

 Choose which events you want to receive notifications for.
-You can subscribe to all events or select specific ones like audit completions, errors, or billing updates.
+You can subscribe to specific event types or receive all events.

 4